-Our governance arrangements have been speedily adjusted to respond to the new ways of working following the pandemic.
-We are carrying ongoing review as the government guidance is updated and strive to continually improve the service, we offer scheme members.
-In addition to the quarterly PFP meetings, the Treasury Risk and Investment Board (TRIB), a sub group of officers, meets monthly to actively assist the PFP in monitoring risk, and to generate new ideas on the full range of PFP issues as well as speeding up the implementation of strategic decisions taken by the PFP.
+As outlined above, our governance arrangements have responded very well to the new ways of working following the pandemic.
+In addition to the quarterly PFP meetings, the Treasury Risk and Investment Board (TRIB), a sub-group of officers, meets monthly to actively assist the PFP in monitoring risk, and to generate new ideas on the full range of PFP issues as well as speeding up the implementation of strategic decisions taken by the PFP.

-The Pension Board which has now been up and running for three years continue to oversee that the Fund is complying with relevant laws and regulations and ensuring that the Funds governance arrangements are effective and efficient.
+The Pension Board, which has now been up and running for a number of years, continues to oversee that the Fund is complying with relevant laws and regulations and ensure that the Fund's governance arrangements are effective and efficient.

-We continue to monitor all proposed regulatory changes especially in the current climate and will ensure that where possible we participate in industry debate to influence the provision of a sound and sustainable scheme.
+We continue to monitor all proposed regulatory changes, especially in the current climate, and will ensure that where possible we participate in industry debate to influence the provision of a sound and sustainable scheme.